"A Christmas in Azkaban"

 The Dementors were coming.

 It was too late.
 He felt the darkness grab at him, pulling and tugging like a living presence as the creatures, gliding like shadows down the dark, slime-covered corridors, grew ever closer.
-Sirius sucked in a sharp breath as he felt the coldness growing, filling him, drowning him.
+Sirius sucked in a sharp breath as he felt the coldness growing.

-Sirius screamed out as he tried desperately to cling on to the memories, to lock them away before they could be taken from him, to struggle against the visions, but he knew it was a pointless fight.
+Sirius screamed out as he tried desperately to cling on to the memories, to lock them away before they could be, but he knew it was a pointless fight.
 It was always the same.

 Sirius had been laughing.
-Not crying, not screaming, laughing.
-It was a bitter laugh, a angry one, remembering all the times Wormtail, clueless, hopeless Peter, had screwed himself over.
-It was the first time he had actually done something right, and yet it had been so very wrong..
+Not crying, not screaming, but laughing.
+It was a bitter laugh, an angry one, remembering all the times Wormtail, clueless, hopeless Peter, had screwed himself over.
+It was the first time he had actually done something right, and yet it had been so very wrong.

 Even through the foggy numbness Azkaban brought, the memory of that night pierced him like a blade, twisting at his heart until every part of him blazed with agony, and somewhere, in faraway reality, he heard himself screaming, the metallic taste of blood rising in his mouth as his cries tore at his throat.